-The LW tax team consists of Claus Lemaitre, who is widely recognised as a top lawyer in his field, Ansas Wittkowski, and Marion Gilsing.
-All three have experience working in Big 4 firms.
+The LW tax team consists of Claus Lemaitre, who is widely recognised as a top tax adviser in his field, Ansas Wittkowski, and Marion Gilsing.
+All three have experience working in Big 4 firms or major law firms.
 The team shows exceptional dedication to its clients, offering 24/7 service and 24-hour turnaround.

 Volker Junge is the head of tax at Mayer Brown.
 The tax team advises on all aspects of domestic and international tax law.
 The practice consists of more than 70 lawyers based in offices in Frankfurt and Düsseldorf.